 - New nonprofits can accidentally violate legal requirements by failing to follow company guidelines or by misusing company assets.
 All nonprofit owners should become educated on the government regulations that apply to their company.

 - Many nonprofits are subject to a high volume of chargebacks, which occur when a customer disputes a transaction.
 Chargebacks are a liability for both businesses and the banks that they work with.
 Therefore, chargeback protection should be part of your nonprofit’s business strategy.
+Doing this will help secure your business against disputes and keep it healthier, longer.

 Navigating the High Risk Label